Joao4569/farm_fresh/README.md

 ### Product Detail Template

+This template will provide the user with a detailed view of the selected product with a full product description.
+The superuser will be able to edit or delete inventory items if logged in on this page.

+Contains the following:

-- CSRF Token used in form in order to take advantage of Django's cross-site request forgery protection.
+- A CSRF Token used in form in order to take advantage of Django's cross-site request forgery protection.
 As a security precaution without this token Django won't allow you to submit the form.
+- A bigger product image.
+- A product description.
+- A quantity selector.
+- Keep shopping and add to cart buttons.

+### Checkout Template

+This will act as the template for finalizing a order and processing a payment.

+Contains the following:

+- A order summary view with product count and order price totals.
+- A form for the user to input their delivery and payment information.
+- A button for going back to the cart and amending the order.

+### Checkout Success Template

+### Profile Template

+This template will act as a page for the user to view and update there delivery information and view their order history.

+Contains the following:

+- A form for viewing the users delivery information.
+- A button for updating their information.
+- A view of their order history.
+- A link to view previous orders by clicking on the displayed order number.

 ### SEO Optimization